-253. Plaintiffs and class members may point to innumerable other examples of illegal and discriminatory conduct at Google.
-For the sake of relative brevity, only a handful of examples have been described in this First Amended Complaint.
-Attached as Exhibit B to the First Amended Complaint is a compilation of posts and "memes" from Google's internal message boards designed for employee use.
-All approximately 80,000 Google employees have access to an internal meme generator site that is described as "a space for sharing internal news, announcements, passive-aggressive statements, awesomeness, witty remarks, Reddit OC and cynical-in-a-good-way experiences on Google and outside."
+- 196. Because this "Needs Improvement" rating was his second one (during his ten-year tenure at Google), the Google employee was also automatically placed on a Performance Improvement Plan ("PIP").
+This was the first time the Google employee had received any written feedback since joining his new team that his performance was in need of improvement. - 197.
+The Google employee had worked at Google for nearly a decade without incident, and as soon as Googlers learned he supported conservative ideologies, he lost his transfer to a different team, received a poor performance rating, and was placed on a PIP. - 198.
+Plaintiffs and class members may point to innumerable other examples of illegal and discriminatory conduct at Google.
+For the sake of relative brevity, only a handful of examples have been described in this Complaint.
+Attached as "Exhibit B" to the Complaint is a compilation of posts and "memes" from Google's internal message boards designed for employee use.
+All 80,000+ Google employees have access to an internal meme generator site that is described as "a space for sharing internal news, announcements, passive-aggressive statements, awesomeness, witty remarks, Reddit OC and cynical-in-a-good-way experiences on Google and outside."
 Employees often use the memegen tool to post offhand comments and observations for others to see; there is a voting mechanism that puts the most popular entries on the top of the page.
 Other entries on Exhibit B are from widespread Google internal communications available to employees.